top of page

 It is thought that Hina Matsuri as we know it today began centuries later, when the custom of playing with hina dolls merged with a Chinese purification event.
 There is a tradition with hina dolls that by touching them, all bad fortune will be transferred to them, which is described in The Tale of Genji too.
 In chapter 12, Genji is purified by casting a hina doll into a fast-flowing river: the hina doll has absorbed his bad fortune and carries it away.

 Nowadays, central to Hina Matsuri are the beautiful little hina dolls, which are viewed as the guardians of a little girl's health and happiness.
-As such, they held a lot of value, in their role of warding off bad luck and bringing good fortune.
+As such, they hold a lot of value, in their role of warding off bad luck and bringing good fortune.

 How Do People Celebrate Hina Matsuri in Japan?